Redocly/redocly-cli/docs/installation.md

 openapi completion >> ~/.bashrc
 ```

 The approach is similar for other shells.
-After the installation, restart your terminal for changes to take effect.
+After the installation, restart your terminal for the changes to take effect.

+## What to do next
+Go back to the [Quickstart guide](./docs/quickstart.md) and finish it.